IroTyrokomaki/rasa_forms_policies/README.md

 In this non-functioning example, the TEDPolicy may not effectively generalize from variations in the order of slot values provided by the user, leading to a misprediction of the correct action within the weather form.

 User Input
-- User: Tell me the forecast in Athens for tomorrow.
+- User: Tell me the forecast in Athens for today.

 rules:
 - rule: Submit Weather form with location